 Xcode will build the project.
 You may get some warnings about items where the Xcode compiler is pickier than most.
-When Xcode is finished, it should display a "Build succeeded" message.
+When Xcode is finished, it should display a "Build succeeded" message in the lower left corner of the project window.

-In the desktop, verify that you have a package folder named SimpleGaussFit.xop in IgorXOPs5/SimpleGaussFit/Xcode/build.
+In the desktop, verify that you have a package folder named SimpleGaussFit.xop in IgorXOPs5/SimpleGaussFit/Xcode/build/Debug.